Endokomuna: Social conservatism

 Endo-Communism also utilized social conservatism and nationalism in order to criticize the West and the anti-communist opposition; Endo-Communists spoke of the "anti-national function of the political underground in Poland", and argued that should capitalism be restored in Poland, it will lead to liberal and anti-clerical reforms "all the way to the regression of national culture".
 A PZPR declaration from 1984 argued: "The realities of today's world as such that anti-communism excludes patriotism and the fight against socialism excludes slogans about the good of the nation.
 One cannot separate concepts of patriotism from class interests and one cannot speak of just any kind of Poland, because it is socialist."
 Endo-Communists argued that after decades of alliance with the USSR, it became clear that the Soviets did not seek to "destroy the biological fabric of the nation", while the Western-funded opposition did.

 Przemysław Gasztold-Seń defined Endo-Communism as left-authoritarian, writing that it took socially conservative positions, and was of "conservative and puritan" regarding cultural issues.
 Initially fighting jazz and rock-and-roll, Endo-Communists later also clamped down on metal music as a part of its plan to suppress Western cultural elements, which they regarded as 'imperialist infiltration'.
 Grunwald Patriotic Union called for protection of Polish culture and patriotism from the "flood of Western nihilism developed out of the vulgarized existentialist philosophy of Jean-Paul Sartre."
 Endo-Communism stressed the needed to protect and develop "Marxist, Christian, and most importantly national values".
 Endo-Communists also founded youth and paramilitary organizations that would halt the "deideologization and demoralisation of the young generation of Poles", stating that Poles must be raised in nationalist values in order to become "immune from the cosmopolitan influences of Western ideology, culture, and consumptionist way of living".

+In an interview with Polityka, Drozda described the social views of Endocommunists and the rhetoric they used:

+Institutions such as PAX and the Grunwald Patriotic Union were established.
+This movement could be described as Endocommunism.
+The language of the extreme right was merged with the Marxist-Leninist doctrine.
+It could be said that the right-wing endecja tradition gave communist rhetoric a familiar character, with patriotic trappings emphasizing concepts such as land, blood, indigenousness, and hostility toward foreigners.
+The harsh, parochial morality of real socialism fit in perfectly with this.

+For this nationalist and conservative party wing, the main enemy was not the Roman Catholic Church, but rather the “leftists,” i.e., the students who protested in 1968, followed by KOR and the secular left.
+The search for enemies, such as Jews or feminists, was as easy for a neo-endek as it was for the party hardliners to search for hostile Trotskyists.
+These circles were united by their aversion to pluralism, tolerance, and sexual freedom.
+KOR was condemned for its liberal tendencies, for its Zionism, and additionally for its links to Freemasonry.